 Move beyond SEO-based pages and use content marketing to draw in readers to your site.
 Develop quality content that provides current and future tenants with valuable information while incorporating the keywords that will draw leads to your site.
 Kissmetrics shares advice for brands, cautioning "Don't forget the 'marketing' in content marketing."
 You need to make sure that you share what you create through the appropriate social media channels.

 4. Connection Through Social Media

 In this connected age, social media can be an asset or a liability.
 Make sure that you have a strong social media presence, and a strategy in place to support its success.
 In addition to property listings, ask questions and look for articles and topics of discussion.
 Be human, and show that you're connected to your tenants by answering their questions.
 If you encounter a problem or concern, address it right away so that you can not only deal with the problem but show others how responsive you are as a business.

 You can also use social media to promote programs such as a customer referral program.
 According to Hootsuite, "A referral program is an overarching concept that includes affiliate programs, customer referral programs, and partner programs."
 Leverage the social networks of your existing tenants to draw in new tenants.

 Use online and offline techniques to promote your properties.

 5. Listing Your Properties

 Where do tenants go when they're looking for a property?
 While many will come to your website through a search or learn about your business online, others will visit property listing websites.
-Free websites such as Hotpads, Vast, Trulia, and Craigslist and paid listings such as Rental.com will help bring your property to a much wider audience.
-Look for listing services that allow you to post the information that you feel is essential for your pool of tenants and make sure that you add an inviting photo as well.
+Free listing websites such as Hotpads, Vast, Trulia, and Craigslist and paid listings such as Rental.com will help bring your property to a much wider audience.
+Look for internet listing services that allow you to post the information that you feel is essential for your pool of tenants and make sure that you add an inviting photo as well.

 6. Find Property Marketing Networking Opportunities